Drive QA's evolution—share your voice and win prizes up to $3,000

 3. Cross-functional collaboration: Agile requires all stakeholders to stay in close cooperation.
 Having everyone on the same page can break down silos and mitigate miscommunication.

-Agile testing vs. Waterfall testing
+Agile Testing vs. Waterfall Testing

-Before agile, software development was mainly conducted in Waterfall methodology - a step-by-step approach where testing takes place at the endpoint.
 As we face rapid digitalization, there appear to be many setbacks in Waterfall testing, calling for a more flexible way of practice.
 Let’s dive into the differences between the 2 methods.

 Criteria